 What causes feeding and swallowing disorders?

-The following are some causes of feeding and swallowing disorders in children:
+The following may be causes of feeding and swallowing disorders in children:

 - nervous system disorders (e.g., cerebral palsy, meningitis, encephalopathy)